ministic2001/3211_IS_Team_6/README.md

 <br />

 <div align="center">
+To ensure compatibility and install the required packages, please follow the steps below:

+Make sure you have Python 3.10 installed on your system.
+If not, please install it first.
+Open your terminal or command prompt.
+Navigate to the directory where the requirements.txt file is located.
-To install the packages, type the command pip install -r requirements.txt.
+Install the packages using the following command: pip install -r requirements.txt
+If you don't have PowerShell 7 installed, please install it before proceeding.

-Python 3.10 is required for this to work.
+Please note that Python 3.10 is required for this to work properly, and the specified packages will be installed based on the requirements.txt file.
-If you do not have Powershell 7, please install that first
 </div>
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>